Rexlep/SUT-Music-Player/README.md

 # SUT-Music-Player
-Hi amir and this is my music-player that i write with ctk python i hole you enjoy
+Hi i am amir and this is my music-player that i write with ctk python i hole you enjoy

 SUT-V2